RuiVilares/COMP-FAOPS/README.md

 * Efficient proccessing and analysis of the specified language;
 * Can be used as a tool to support academic courses;
 * Implemmented precedence between operations using parentheses.
+* Easy to edit uploaded files in the Graphical User Interface

 ###CONS

 * Missing DFA minimization.
+# COMP